rust-lang/rfcs/text/0000-cargo-workspace-deduplicate.md

 expand each member's `Cargo.toml` directive.
 Additionally `Cargo.toml` will syntactically accept some more forms.

-### Placeholder Versions
+### Placeholder Values

-Previously the version of a package was specified as:
+Previously package metadata values must be declared explicitly in each `Cargo.toml`:

 ```toml
 [package]
 version = "1.2.3"
 ```

-Cargo will now accept a table definition of `package.version` which defines the `package.version.workspace` key as well.
-The `package.version.workspace` key must be a string, and it must name a package present in the workspace elsewhere.
+Cargo will now accept a table definition of `package.$key` which defines the `package.$key.workspace` key as well.
+The `package.$key.workspace` key must be a string, and it must name a package present in the workspace elsewhere.
 For example: